Berkay-Disli/UIKitCustomViewTransitionsDemo/README.md

 ## Motivation

-SwiftUI is great for building out interfaces and apps quickly, but at the expense of feeling very similar amongst one another – standard controls, list views, toggles get tiring just as quickly... and surface-level design, no matter how polished, can only get you so far.
+SwiftUI is great for building out interfaces and apps quickly, but at the expense of feeling very similar amongst one another – the standard controls, list views and toggles get tiring just as quickly... and static, surface-level design, no matter how polished, can only get you so far.

-In my opinion, what sets apart a good app from a great one (amongst other things) is the use of fluid, interactive transitions when navigating between screens or presenting modals and the like.
-Whether it's gesture-driven (e.g. pinching to expand or dismiss entries in [Dot](https://new.computer/)) or using a shared, interruptible model (e.g. going between a post and its detail view [Instagram](https://instagram.com)), such transitions really elevate the UX of an app.
+In my opinion, what sets apart a good app from a great one (amongst other things) is the use of fluid, interactive transitions when navigating between screens or presenting information.
+Whether it's gesture-driven (e.g. pinching to expand or dismiss entries in [Dot](https://new.computer/)) or using a shared, interruptible model (e.g. going between a post and its detail view in [Instagram](https://instagram.com)), such transitions really elevate the UX of an app.

 Apart from that, novel user interfaces like the ones from [Path](https://brianlovin.com/app-dissection/path-ios) or [Mailbox](https://www.youtube.com/watch?v=FG-h8pDXfoE) also go a long way in making an app feel less box-standard than what's on the App Store nowadays.
 Transient pop-ups that sync with some state like scroll position, custom swipe actions whose buttons fan out in some elegant way... these add surprise and delight, and leave you wondering how they were made.
-Some might argue that these apps feel antiquated or less native-feeling as a result of these bespoke interfaces, but that was the beauty of apps in the pre-iOS 7 era, where each app could shine with their own personalities.
+Some might argue that these apps feel antiquated or less native-feeling as a result of these bespoke approaches, but that was the beauty of apps in the pre-iOS 7 era, where each app could shine with their own personalities.
 We have much to learn from their "antiquated-ness".

-This repo thus aims to study, replicate and build upon such transitions and interfaces, and serve as a reference for anyone who may be interested in learning and implementing these for themselves.
+This repo therefore aims to study, replicate and build upon such transitions and interfaces, and serve as a reference for anyone interested in learning and implementing these for themselves.

 > [!NOTE]
 > In particular, for custom view transitions, there are many parts that go into creating them (some boilerplate, some actual code), so I think the best way to learn and eventually implement them is to sit down and read through the documentation and [articles](#Resources) that exist on this topic, and to play around with example code.
 It might take a few days, or even weeks (as it will for me) to really understand the necessary protocols, delegates and methods that go into creating custom transitions, so I recommend being patient and working through them step by step.